-- High school graduation rates for all racial and ethnic groups and special populations increased from 2013 to 2014. - The high school graduation rate for English language learners and students eligible for free/reduced priced lunch were 20 and 16 percentage points lower than the state graduates respectively, highlighting significant achievement gaps that exist within education. - The Minnesota Comprehensive Assessment (MCA) results in both Grade 10 reading and Grade 11 math highlight large achievement differences for students of color and students from low income families as indicated by free/reduced priced lunch eligibility. - ACT test-takers in Minnesota posted the highest composite scores in the country.
+- High school graduation rates for all racial and ethnic groups increased from 2014 to 2015. - The high school graduation rate for English language learners and students eligible for free/reduced priced lunch were 19 and 15 percentage points lower than the state graduates respectively, highlighting significant achievement gaps that exist within education. - The Minnesota Comprehensive Assessment (MCA) results in both Grade 10 reading and Grade 11 math highlight large achievement differences for students of color and students from low income families as indicated by free reduced priced lunch eligibility. - After 10 years in first place, ACT test-takers in Minnesota no longer posted the highest composite scores in the country.